Azad77/backup_hashnode/clcixv6ul000p08l87g890isd.md

 input[type=submit] { align-self: start; min-width: 10em; }
 ```

-Run the "static.py" script inside cmd:
+Run the "static.py" script in the command prompt:

 ```css
 python static.py
 ```

-Now open your internet browser and write:
+Next, open your internet browser and navigate to:

 [**localhost:5000**](http://localhost:5000)

-Your styled web page should be opened like this:
+Your styled web page should now be displayed as follows:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672913501318/a0212502-ca25-4ee0-9ee5-2c0c52f90065.png align="center")

-### Load background image
+### **Adding a background image**

-Inside img directory, put an image and name it "background.jpg".

-To insert the background image add the following code to the index template:
+To add a background image, place an image in the "img" directory and name it "background.jpg".
+Then, insert the following code in the index template:

 ```css
 <img src= "{{ url_for("static", filename= "img/background.jpg") }}">
 ```

-The index file is now should be looks like this:
+The updated index file should look like this:

 ```css
 <html lang="en">